flutils/frontline-registry-cleaner/README.md

 <p align="center">--</p>

-It is able to scan files and settings inside a Windows® PC, removing those you define as being unnecessary.
+It works by scanning files and settings inside a Windows® PC, removing those you define as unnecessary.

 The need is born of junk files and damaged registry settings slowing down certain parts of the system.